Brahim-maaqoul/Philosophers/README.md

 Overview

 This project is an implementation of the "Dining Philosophers" problem, a classic problem in computer science and concurrent programming.
-The problem describes a scenario where n philosophers are seated around a circular table with n chopsticks in the center, and each philosopher has to eat from a bowl of rice.
+The problem describes a scenario where n philosophers are seated around a circular table with n-1 chopsticks in the center, and each philosopher has to eat from a bowl of rice.
 The problem is to ensure that no philosopher is starving and that no deadlocks or livelocks occur.

 Project Requirements